-The engagements of UTMD's auditors to perform all of the above-described services were made by the Audit Committee.
-The policy of the Audit Committee is to require that all services performed by the independent auditor be pre-approved by the Audit Committee before services are performed.
+The engagements of UTMD auditors to perform all of the above-described services were made by the Audit Committee.
+This includes independent auditor firms other than Jones Simkins LLC that were required for financial audits of Femcare and its subsidiaries, year-end and statutory fiscal year 2015 financial and internal control audits of Femcare and its subsidiaries, the completion of tax returns for Femcare and its subsidiaries, and statutory audits of the Company's employee benefits plans.
+The policy of the Audit Committee is to require that all services performed by independent auditors be pre-approved by the Audit Committee before services are performed.